-One Burlington would like to express its gratitude to all of the research, healthcare, frontline, essential and education workers who are providing dedicated and exceptional service to us all during this pandemic.
-We sincerely thank you.
+SPECIAL THANKS – One Burlington expresses our gratitude to all of the research, healthcare, frontline, essential and education workers who are providing dedicated and exceptional service to us all during this pandemic.
+Thank you.

 History of One Burlington

-One Burlington was founded through the inspiration of several Burlington faith communities after the Quebec mosque shooting in 2017.
-We embrace the unity that flows from acknowledging the multifaith and multicultural foundations of our city.
-We believe the contributions of our diverse faith, cultural, community, environmental and service groups continually strengthen Burlington; make it an exceptional place to live; and are a foundational part of the prosperity we all enjoy here in Halton and the surrounding area.
-Our beliefs are manifested in the inclusivity of our annual summer fairs and outreach events (now online) which are free and open to the public.
+One Burlington began through the inspiration of many Burlington faith leaders and representatives after the Quebec mosque shooting in 2017.
+We love the unity that flows from embracing the multifaith and multicultural reality of our city.
+We believe the contributions of our diverse cultural, community, environmental, faith and service groups continually strengthen Burlington; make it an exceptional place to live; and are a foundational part of the prosperity we enjoy here in Halton and area.
+Our beliefs are manifested in the inclusivity of our free and open annual events.

 One Burlington is dedicated to creating and facilitating opportunities for people of different backgrounds to come together in a cordial and peaceful manner, in order to learn about and experience aspects of each others’ faith and culture – because we believe a diverse, integrated Burlington is a stronger, kinder and more interesting community to live in.

-One Burlington envisions our city and region growing beyond a place of mutual awareness and tolerance, to a place of mutual respect and understanding – leading to shared goodwill amongst all residents of our diverse community, and to unity in diversity.
+One Burlington envisions our city and region growing beyond a place of mutual awareness and tolerance, to a place of mutual respect and understanding; leading to shared goodwill amongst the residents of our diverse community, and to unity in diversity.

-Every summer since its inception, One Burlington has hosted a fair featuring faith, community, culture and service groups, with free admission, free food and performances in Central Park.
-On average, about 1,500 people from Burlington, Halton and the surrounding area enjoy the relaxed family atmosphere of our event.
-Seasonal outreach events were added to engage more of the community and all our events then went online.
-Despite pandemic precautions, our February food drive for the Burlington Food Bank was a notable success.
-See our social media pages for more up-to-date information.
+At its inception, One Burlington hosted an annual summer fair featuring faith, cultural, community, environmental and service groups; with free admission, free food and performances in Central Park.
+Each year, over a thousand people from Burlington, Halton and are enjoyed the relaxed, amiable atmosphere of this event.
+Seasonal outreach events were added to engage more of our community.
+Due to pandemic precautions, all our events then went online.
+We hope to resume our in-person events in 2022.
+For the most recent information, visit us on social media.

-2019 - Multilingual posters inspired by our multifaith and multicultural Summer Fair in Central Park
+2019 - Our multifaith and multicultural Summer Fair in Central Park inspired multilingual posters

 (use OB Sign 2018.jpg graphic, + OB Activities.jpg, + OB Bandshell.jpg, + OB Booths.jpg, + OB 2018 Dancers.jpg photos attached to this eMail) (use current website video of our 2018 summer event with Burlington Councillor Rory Nisan in the still – Caption could identify him).